vieverapptech/project-ideas/README.md

 ## Projects for learning purpose
 ### Web App

-	1. CRUD app
+#### CRUD app
-		a.
 Solution: Create/Read/Delete/Update some entity such as "Student" in a database.
 Provide frontend features such as "Create New Student", "Update Student with new Address", etc. Choose a tech stack.
 Popular tech stacks for web applications are LAMP (Linux, Apache, MySQL, PHP or Pearl or Python|), MERN /MEAN / MEVN (MongoDB, Express JS, ReactJS / AngularJS/ VueJS, NodeJS),  Python-Django,  PHP-Laravel, Ruby on Rails.
-		b.
 What you learn: For any tech stack chosen, writing a CRUD app becomes framework for building other features.
 CRUD app is a test to prove that one knows all the basic aspects of an application construction.

-	2. Webapp with payment integration using Stripe, PayPal, Square…
+#### Webapp with payment integration using Stripe, PayPal, Square…

-		a.
-	3. Webapp with session management using session cookies
+#### Webapp with session management using session cookies
-	4. Webapp with user management, SSO using keycloak/Shibboleth
+#### Webapp with user management, SSO using keycloak/Shibboleth
-	5. Webapp with personalization
+#### Webapp with personalization
-	6. e-commerce web app
+#### e-commerce web app

 ### Cloud
-	1. Migrating on-prem e-commerce web app to cloud (Re-host aka lift-and-shift) with minimal downtime and no data loss.
+#### Migrating on-prem e-commerce web app to cloud (Re-host aka lift-and-shift) with minimal downtime and no data loss.
-	2. Migrating on-prem e-commerce web app to cloud after rearchitecting/refactoring with minimal downtime and no data loss
+#### Migrating on-prem e-commerce web app to cloud after rearchitecting/refactoring with minimal downtime and no data loss
-	3. Serverless e-commerce application
+#### Serverless e-commerce application

 ## Projects with business use

 ### Sociopreneur
 #### Buyer/Seller marketplace app (Web and/or mobile) for small farmers